The Process

 Prior to pitching the yeast into the mash, we measure the specific gravity.
 The specific gravity lets us know how much potential alcohol will be obtained during fermentation.
 Specific gravity is also tested after fermentation, and the difference between the two measurements lets us know how much alcohol is going into the still.

-I pump over the distillers beer from the separated wash to the still, and then turn on the still to begin the distilling process.
+We pump over the distillers beer from the separated wash to the still, and then turn on the still to begin the distilling process.
 The distillate is captured in 3 segments - the heads, the hearts, and the tails.

 The distillate is collected as it runs off the “parrot” and into the “spirit safe”.
 During the run, we closely monitor the alcohol proof and temperature.